 In truth, nobody knows exactly who wrote the bible.
 Many people agree that it does not have a single author.
 In addition, most people agree that its writing and compilation took place over the course of centuries and had many different authors.
-In fact, some believe it was written over a period as long as fifteen hundred years.
-However, there are certain sections that were believed to be written by specific persons, such as these apostles.
+Some believe it was written over as long as fifteen hundred years.
+However, certain sections were believed to be written by specific persons, such as these apostles.

-The Bible has been translated many times in many different languages all over the world.
+The Bible has been translated many times in many different languages worldwide.
 One of the most commonly known translations is the King James Bible.
-The King James Version is an English translation of the Christian Bible, by the Church of England.
+The King James Version is an English translation of the Christian Bible by the Church of England.
 The translation of the King James Bible by the Church of England began in 1604 and was completed in 1611.

 List of Books in the King James Holy Bible